Tommissed/Pawmodoro-Focus-Timer/README.md

 My reasoning behind creating this app, was that I found that a lot of people have a fairly short attention span when it comes to doing work and having a non-time consuming way to distract oneself would overrall help them focus in the long run.
 During testing, by playing with the cat facts, I felt less inclined to go find another way to waste time.

 I use the cat facts API provided by herokuapp.
+My code can be found in the ViewController.swift file.